Beliavsky/Groq-Fortran-agent/README.md

 # Groq-Fortran-agent
-Python script that uses Groq to create Fortran programs, iterating until they compile.
+Python script that uses Groq to create Fortran programs, iterating with compiler error messages until they compile.
 All attempts are saved, with names such as foo1.f90, foo2.f90 etc.

 Running `python xgroq.py` for a configuration file